georgebsr/100-days-of-code-with-codecademy/README.md

 # Day 21
 ## JavaScript Practice: Data Types, Conditional, Functions
 Practiced JavaScript conditionals and functions with these code challenges:
-Also I brushed up on my knowledge of Running JavaScript in the Browser Console and JavaScript Runtime Environments.
+I also brushed up on running JavaScript in the browser console and JavaScript runtime environments.

 # Day 22
 ## Number Guesser